A normal clone has a working tree + .git directory

 git worktree add ../develop develop

 git worktree add -b feature/auth ../feature-authThe key step is number 3.
-By default, git clone --bare sets the fetch refspec to only the default branch.
-Updating remote.origin.fetch ensures you can fetch and track all remote branches.
+By default, git clone --bare does not set up remote-tracking branches under refs/remotes/origin/*, so branches are not tracked in the conventional way.
+Setting remote.origin.fetch ensures you can fetch and track all remote branches.

 # Verify the setup